panas-kulung-05/Police-Siren-555/README.md

 Both circuits are simple, low-cost, and can be built using commonly available components.

-🧠 **What You Will Learn**
+🧠 **What You Will Learn** <br>

-Basics of 555 Timer IC
+• Basics of 555 Timer IC

-Astable multivibrator operation
+• Astable multivibrator operation

-Generating audio frequency signals
+• Generating audio frequency signals

-LED flashing using timing circuits
+• LED flashing using timing circuits

-Practical use of resistors, capacitors, and transistors
+• Practical use of resistors, capacitors, and transistors

-Reading and understanding basic circuit diagrams
+• Reading and understanding basic circuit diagrams

 🧩 **Project Modules**